Park City

 Recent Updates to Hotels and Venues for Meetings and Events

 Sold to a real estate arm of the Mormon Church last year, the 123-room Park City Peaks Hotel is undergoing a transformation into a Marriott Tribute property.
-No word yet on whether the name will stay the same; work on the project is scheduled to begin in late April 2024, after the 2023-’24 ski season winds down.
+Work on the project was scheduled to begin in late April, but no updates were available at press time, including whether the name of the hotel will stay the same.

 Meeting Hotels